brencej/ProGED/README.md

     - update the error calculation, which is just adding a mean or sum over the dimensions (or does it need some normalization?)
     - update EqDisco to streamline the usage of the new functionality.
 This probably means a new generate function and a new estimate function, with their according class arguments.

+- (Nina) Potential issue to solve: DE wants to update parameters all together, regardless of which eq they belong to.
+E.g. if there are 2 eq, each with 2 parameters, all 4 parameters will be adjusted together.
+However, Proged treats each model separately, so the parameters need to be manually separated so they are appropriately assigned to the right equation.
+Thus, e.g. model's method "set estimate" can't be used.
+Maybe a solution would be that a new object is created, that can also be added to a ModelBox, e.g. "system", which would have its own methods, adapted to the system of ODE?
+With that approach other objects maybe dont need to change but didn't check for that.

 ##TODO
 ###Systems